 Dim sum – A Cantonese dish of small steamed or fried dumplings containing various fillings

 Traditionally, food is served in small steamer baskets as seen in many Chinese restaurants around the world.

-Some of the stalls display prices while some don’t.
-The good thing is their prices are pretty much the same and very cheap indeed.
-You can enjoy quite a number of items here for 120 – 150 baht at the most.
+Some of the stalls at Talad Kaset Night Market display prices while some don’t.
+The good thing is that their prices are pretty much the same and very cheap.
+You can enjoy quite a number of items here for around 120–150 baht at the most.

 Talad Kaset Night Market

 - Opening Hours: Daily from 5pm to midnight